This post may contain affiliate links. Please read our disclosure policy.

 They're a treat, and not exactly “health” food.
 But the sugars in them are unrefined coconut sugar and honey, which both have some nutrients.
 Plus, the recipe calls for less sugar than many other brownie recipes.

-- Virgin coconut oil – Virgin coconut oil is the type of coconut oil that is solid at cool room temperature.
-If you are at all concerned about coconut flavor, try using a “triple-filtered” variety, which removes all traces of coconut flavor.
+- Virgin coconut oil – the type of coconut oil that is solid at cool room temperature.
+To avoid any coconut flavor, use a “triple-filtered” variety, which removes all traces of coconut flavor—or replace with unsalted butter.

-- Coconut sugar – This granulated unrefined sugar adds a lot of sweetness and some depth of flavor to these brownies.
-It tends to have a much coarser grind than refined granulated sugars, so it has to be dissolved in the warm melted chocolate and coconut oil.
+- Coconut sugar – adds a lot of sweetness and some depth of flavor.
+It's coarse, but we dissolve it in the warm melted chocolate and coconut oil first.

-- Honey – Honey adds liquid sweetness and some nice flavor to these brownies.
+- Honey – adds liquid sweetness and some flavor.

-- Eggs – Eggs add lift, structure, and help balance the coconut flour, which tends to absorb a lot.
+- Eggs – add rise, structure, and help balance the coconut flour, which absorbs a lot of moisture

-- Almond Flour – You must use finely-ground almond flour that has been “blanched,” which just means that the skins of the almonds have been removed.
-I like Honeyville brand or to order from Nuts.com.
-Almond meal will not work as it's too gritty to combine properly and to make a smooth brownie.
+- Almond Flour – must be finely-ground almond flour that has been “blanched,” which just means that the skins of the almonds have been removed.
+I like Wellbee's brand, Diamond brand, or Nuts.com.
+Almond meal is too gritty to combine properly and won't work.

-- Salt – Salt balances the sweetness and brings out the flavor of these brownies.
+- Salt – balances the sweetness and brings out the flavor of these brownies.

-- Baking Soda – Baking soda helps to neutralize the acidity of the honey and cocoa powder, if you aren't used Dutched cocoa powder.
+- Baking Soda – neutralizes the acidity of the honey and cocoa powder, if you aren't using Dutched cocoa powder.

 How to make almond flour brownies

-These brownies are made similarly to how we make our chewy non-Paleo gluten free brownies recipe.
-Here's how, step by step:
+These brownies are made similarly to how we make our chewy gluten free brownies recipe.

 Melt chopped chocolate and the virgin coconut oil, then whisk in the coconut sugar and honey so that it begins to dissolve.
 Place the eggs in a large separate mixing bowl.